 You do not know what to do or who to turn to?
 If you are experiencing problems or have any questions, you can consult the Family Services Office of the HWR Berlin.
 Please note:

-- The exigencies of the current pandemic situation mean that the Family Services Office provides consultation services by telephone or e-mail only.
+- The exigencies of the current pandemic situation mean that the Family Services Office provides consultation services by telephone, e-mail or video call only.